LexiFi/dead_code_analyzer/docs/exported_values/EXPORTED_VALUES.md

 make: Leaving directory '/tmp/docs/exported_values/code_constructs/module'
 ```

-The compiler detects that `unused_unexported` is unused.
+The compiler reports that `unused_unexported` is unused.

 The analyzer reports `M.internally_used` and `M.unused` as unused.
 Notice how
 it did not only report the name of the value but its full path within its
 compilation unit.

 > [!NOTE]
-> `M.internally_used` is only used withing its compialtion unit.
-Because its is
+> `M.internally_used` is only used within its compilation unit.
+Because it is
 > declared in a `.mli`, only external uses are accounted for.
 > It is left as an exercise to the reader to explore this example without
 > `module_lib.mli`